MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/set-up-your-development-environment.md

 ## 1. Install Visual Studio

-Use the following links to install Visual Studio 2022 version 17.0 (recommended), Visual Studio 2022 version 17.1 (Preview), or Visual Studio 2019.
+Use the following links to install Visual Studio 2022 version 17.0 (recommended) or Visual Studio 2019.
 You can choose between the free Visual Studio Community edition, Visual Studio Professional, or Visual Studio Enterprise.
 Whichever version you choose, the latest Windows SDK will also be installed.

 For a list of the minimum system requirements for Visual Studio, see [System requirements for Windows app development](system-requirements.md).